JOURNEY TO THE MIDNIGHT SUN

 Chapter 27

 The following day saw our travelers continuing north on the River Montreal.
-Snow fell steady but at least the wind did not have the open expanse of a big river or lake to build and become intolerable.
+Snow fell steadily, but at least the wind did not have the open expanse of a big river or lake on which to build and become intolerable.
 Shortly after noon, they arrived at the old river crossing.
 Eighteen clan members had died there when, as we already know, a tumbling wave filled with debris overtook them.
-Many of the bodies were never recovered.

-“At least we won’t need to haul loads,” said John, referring to how the river banks had become gentle in the changing geology of the region.
+“At least we had no cutbank to climb,” said John, referring to how the river’s bank had no incline, but lay flat due to the changed geology of the region.

 “Makes for a good start anyway,” Cody added, standing alongside the giant.

-While John chopped a hole in the river ice, Laureal handed out brownie-sized cakes of pemmican.
-Each member stuffed some extra in their pouches to gnaw on the forest trail ahead.
+Before getting started, John chopped a hole in the river ice, and Laureal handed out brownie-sized cakes of pemmican.
+Family members stuffed extra into their pouches to gnaw on the forest trail ahead.
+Each human took a drink from one of the water bags, which were then refilled and returned to the packsaddle where they wouldn’t freeze.
 Ellie took a long drink, as did the dogs.
-The humans drank from their water bags, then refilled and placed them back in the packsaddle where they would not freeze.

 That she may help her mother clear trail, Laureal went to get a hatchet from the sled.
-And pausing there in curiosity, she stepped to the shoreline to look downriver one last time where, as she had hoped, the wolf stood only a stone’s throw behind.
+And pausing there in curiosity, she stepped to the shoreline to look downriver one last time where, as she had hoped, Waya stood only a stone’s throw behind.

 “She’s staying closer today,” said John, coming alongside.

-“It would appear,” turning her eyes to his, “that our rear guard has acquired an assistant.”
+“It would appear,” Laureal began, turning her eyes to his, “that our rear guard has acquired an assistant.”

 “I hope that’s the case,” putting his arm around her, “because from the looks of her, even big Yike must have trembled when first he saw her…that is, even as he turned backflips.”